 Demonstrates independent and significant professional knowledge and judgment to acquire and exhibit competency in all appropriate clinical tasks.

-Takes an active part in multidisciplinary teams and gains experience in the more complex modalities of their department, including Quality Improvement/Assurance programs, WHS issues, Radiopharmacy and Radiation Safety.
+Takes an active part in multidisciplinary teams and gains experience in the more complex modalities of their department, including Quality Improvement/ programs, WHS issues, Radiopharmacy and Radiation Safety.

 Is expected to provide a high level of patient care and management with an understanding of patient needs and psychology, and continue to develop their knowledge regarding work place safety issues (e.g. manual handling, infection control, etc.)